nickzoic/nick.zoic.org/art/reverse-engineering-treadmill-fitshow-380x-lf380-jq001-0.6HP/index.md

 At 180VDC, 0.6HP would work out to 2.5A, so this is all making sense so far.
-There seem to be a few 240VAC to 180VDC PWM controllers out there, it's a pretty simple circuit.
+There seem to be a few 240VAC to 180VDC PWM controllers out there, it's a pretty simple circuit, so if worst comes to worst we could just scrap the controller entirely and use a new one.

 ## Controller Board

-I'd rather use the existing controller board if possible.
+But I'd rather use the existing controller board if possible.
 It's not just a PWM controller though, there's lots of other stuff in there.

 * ARM Cortex M0 [HC32F005C6PA](https://jlcpcb.com/partdetail/XHSC-HC32F005C6PATSSOP20/C235578)